-This program is supported, in part, public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+These programs are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 Judd Foundation is a founding member of the SoHo Arts Network, a working network of art spaces dedicated to celebrating the rich history of SoHo’s unique creative community and to advancing the neighborhood’s continued cultural contributions to the lives of both residents and visitors.